aimms/aimms-eo/README.md

 ```

 ## Alternative: specifying a license server
-Instead of using a keyless license you can also have the image use a specific AIMMS license server.
-This does mean that the license server should have enough free licenses available at start up, otherwise starting the image will fail.
+Instead of using a keyless license you can also have the image obtain a license from a specific AIMMS license server.
+This does mean that the license server should have enough free licenses available at start up, otherwise starting the container will fail.
 You are responsible for guaranteeing these conditions.
 To do so you can replace the line ```VOLUME /data``` with:

 ```Dockerfile
 RUN mkdir -p /data/Config && mkdir -p /data/Licenses
 # copy the license files